 We invite you to participate in this exciting forum, now in its 34th year, with your submissions, subscriptions, suggestions, and support.
 Are you an educator—parent, teacher or a librarian?
 You might entice your students (or children) to send their best creations for our regular issues or annual awards.
 Make the magazine a showcase for your students’ creative work.
 Skipping Stones welcomes art and original writings in every language and from all ages.

-Our most recent issue featured winners of the 2021 Youth Awards, the Asian Celebration Haiku Contest, as well as a national creative writing contest for fifth graders (organized by the American Immigration Council) on the theme of America, the nation of Immigrants, and our annual recommendations of multicultural and nature books for all ages.
+Our most recent issue featured winners of the 2022 Youth Awards, the annual Asian Celebration Haiku/Tanka Contest, as well as a national creative writing contest for fifth graders (organized by the American Immigration Council) on the theme of America, the nation of Immigrants, and our annual recommendations of multicultural and nature books for all ages.

-We also plan to continue adding new online content.
-Since we suspended our quarterly schedule, we have been publishing new content to our website.
+We plan to continue adding new online content in between issues.
+Since we suspended our quarterly schedule during the Covid pandemic, we have been publishing new content on our website.
 We invite you to visit our website often to check out the poems, stories, art, and essays.
 Reading our digital content is absolutely free.
 Visit as often as you can!

 As a tax-exempt, nonprofit, educational, and charitable organization, we rely on grants and donations from foundations and individuals each year to send gift subscriptions and back issues to low-income schools and to continue our educational and charitable work.
 There are no commercial advertisements on our pages.